ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.

 To expand a volume, it must be in an _available_ state and the instance must be running.
 Your user authorization is verified before the volume is expanded.
-You can use the [UI](#expand-vpc-volumes-ui), [CLI](#expand-vpc-volumes-cli), or [API](#expand-vpc-volumes-api) to expand volume capacity.
+You can use the UI, CLI, or API to expand volume capacity.
 You can expand the volume multiple times, up to its [maximum capacity limit](#exp-vols-capacity-IOPs-limitations).
-After expanding the volume, you can't reduce the volume capacity.
+After the volume is expanded, you can't reduce the volume capacity.

 Expanded capacity is determined by the maximum that is allowed by the volume's profile.